a20351766/udo.1.4.0/docs/source/tutorial/commercial_paper.md

   Learn more about certificates [here](../identity/identity.html#digital-certificates).
-In practice, the certificate file also contains some Fabric-specific metadata such as Isabella's organization and role -- read more in the [wallet](../developapps/wallet.html) topic.
+In practice, the certificate file also contains some UDO-specific metadata such as Isabella's organization and role -- read more in the [wallet](../developapps/wallet.html) topic.